lidofinance/dc4bc/HowTo_2.0.0.md

 There is a hash of the reinit DKG message in a reinitDKG operation and if it's not equal to the hash from ```get_reinit_dkg_file_hash``` command, that means that person who started the reinit process has changed some parameters.

+Scan the operation using the QR-scanning web-app (open `index.html` in your browser).
 Now you need to process the operation inside the Airgapped machine:

 ```
 $ >>> read_operation